November Storm of 1995: Deep snow

 Since measurings begun in 1905, several November records for deep snow were broken.

 Traffic

 The winds broke trees.
 Traffic was heavily affected, and people ended up stuck inside their cars.
+Getting around by foot was difficult.
 Getting help took a long time (mobile telephones had just become common at this time, but were still not in the hands of everyone).
 For many children, school was canceled, and many people could not get to work.

 Sports

 Sports were heavily affected, postponing events to other days, because of problems for clubs traveling to and home from away games.
 Svenska basketligan games were moved from Friday to the upcoming days, and the 1995 edition of motorcycle event Novemberkåsan was moved from the upcoming Sunday until December.